iluwatar/java-design-patterns/resource-acquisition-is-initialization/README.md

 ## When to Use the Resource Acquisition Is Initialization Pattern in Java

-* Use RAII when resources such as file handles, network connections, or memory need to be managed and automatically released.
+* Implement RAII in Java applications to manage essential resources such as file handles, network connections, and memory seamlessly.
 * Suitable in environments where deterministic resource management is crucial, such as real-time systems or applications with strict resource constraints.

 ## Known Uses